ROCm/rocSOLVER/docs/source/userguide_logging.rst

 * ``ROCSOLVER_LEVELS``

 If these variables are not set, the layer mode will default to ``rocblas_layer_mode_none`` and the max level depth will default to 1.
+These defaults can be restored by calling the function ``rocsolver_log_restore_defaults``.

 ``ROCSOLVER_LAYER`` is a bitwise OR of zero or more bit masks as follows: